learn-academy-2021-alpha/week-2-assessment-stephbegle/interview-questions.md

   Your answer: state is a built-in object for React :) (:

   Researched answer: the state is where you store the property values that belong to the component.
-You can manage the properties of the component within the component like you would variables defined in a function.
+You can manage the properties of the component within the component like you would variables in a function.

   https://reactjs.org/docs/faq-state.html